Yedid/ego/README.md

 To create a dataset of your own please conform to the same format.
 Blockwise optical flow can be computed by the excellent code presented here http://www.vision.huji.ac.il/egoseg/.
 Note that their code only runs on MS Windows.

+License

+This code is released for research purposes only.
+For other uses please contact the authors.

+Errata

 Please report any bugs to ydidh@cs.huji.ac.il